Baker University

-Baker University is a private university in Baldwin City, Kansas.
+Baker University is a private university in Baldwin City, Kansas, United States.
 Founded in 1858, it was the first four-year university in Kansas and is affiliated with the United Methodist Church.
 Baker University is made up of four schools.
-The College of Arts and Sciences and the undergraduate courses in the School of Education (SOE) are located on the campus in Baldwin City, Kansas.
+The College of Arts and Sciences and the undergraduate courses in the School of Education (SOE) are located on the campus in Baldwin City.
 The School of Professional and Graduate Studies (SPGS) and the graduate branch of the SOE serve nontraditional students on campuses in Overland Park, Kansas, and online.
-The School of Nursing, which is operated in partnership with Stormont Vail Health in Topeka, offers a Bachelor of Science in Nursing (BSN) and an online Master of Science in Nursing (MSN).
-Enrollment in all four schools has grown to a student population more than 3,000, with about 900 students on the Baldwin City campus.
+The School of Nursing, which is operated in partnership with Stormont Vail Health in Topeka, offers a Bachelor of Science in nursing (BSN) and an online Master of Science in nursing (MSN).
+Enrollment in all four schools has grown to a student population of more than 3,000, with about 900 students on the Baldwin City campus.

 History

 Baker University was founded in 1858 and named for Osman Cleander Baker, a Methodist Episcopal biblical scholar and bishop.
 The school—which is the oldest, continually operating institution of higher learning in the state—was the first four-year university in Kansas and funds were raised by local donations and donors from the East.
 Baker's first president, Werter R. Davis, a minister and Civil War officer, served from 1858 to 1862.
 The original campus building, now known as Old Castle Museum, houses a museum of the university and Baldwin City.